Joint demosaicing and fusion of multiresolution coded acquisitions: A unified image formation and reconstruction method: Introduction

-\begin{itemize} \item The \textbf{multiresolution sensing}, shown in \figurename\ref{fig:direct_classic_pansharpening}, is an acquisition setup which addresses the technical constraint of single sensors which are not capable of simultaneously achieving the desired spatial and spatial resolution.
-In this scenario, different technologies for the sensors are employed to provide complementary information of the same scene to be fused in the processing stage.
+\begin{itemize} \item The \textbf{multiresolution sensing}, shown in \figurename\ref{fig:direct_classic_pansharpening}, is an acquisition setup where different sensor technologies are employed to provide complementary information of the same scene to be fused in the processing stage.
+This setup addresses the technical constraint of single sensors which are not capable of simultaneously achieving the spatial and spatial resolution desired by the final user.
 Most commonly, the product is available as a bundle of two images: the \gls{hri}, with high spatial and low spectral resolution, and the \gls{lri}, with low spatial and high spectral resolution.
-In the data fusion phase, known as \textbf{sharpening}, the target is to produce a synthetic image with the highest available resolutions both in the spectral and spatial domain.
-This is a more generic formulation of the \textit{pansharpening} problem~\cite{Vivo15a, Lonc15}, where the target is to fuse a monochromatic acquisition, known as \gls{pan}, and an \gls{ms}. \item The \textbf{mosaicing}, shown in \figurename~\ref{fig:direct_classic_demosaicing}, is an acquisition technique where the captured samples are the output of a set of image sensors distributed over a \gls{fpa} and overlaid with an array of filters, known as \textit{\gls{cfa}} or \textit{\gls{msfa}}~\cite{Lapr14}.
+In the data fusion phase, known as \textit{sharpening}, the target is to produce a synthetic image with the highest available resolutions both in the spectral and spatial domain.
+This is a more generic formulation of the \textit{pansharpening} problem~\cite{Vivo15a, Lonc15}, where the target is to fuse a monochromatic acquisition, known as \gls{pan}, and a \glsentryfull{ms} image. \item The \textbf{mosaicing}, shown in \figurename~\ref{fig:direct_classic_demosaicing}, is an acquisition technique where the captured samples are the output of a set of image sensors distributed over a \gls{fpa} and overlaid with an array of filters, known as \textit{\gls{cfa}} or \textit{\gls{msfa}}~\cite{Lapr14}.
 As an effect of filtering, each captured image pixel is associated to a given color/channel component and the full raw acquisition is composed by a mosaic of such components.
 For example, the reader may be familiar with \gls{cfa} designs such as the Bayer pattern~\cite{Baye76}, where the filters are arranged in periodic $2 \times 2$ \gls{rgb} squares with 2 repeated green filters placed on the opposite vertices.
 The associated image reconstruction method, known as \textit{demosaicing}, consists in recovering the full spectral component of the image at each available position in the \gls{fpa}. \end{itemize}